AutumnPearce/TReduct/README.md

 # TReduct
 This package makes ZTF transient data easier to handle.
 It allows the user to retrieve, display, and reduce dimensionality of transient detections.

-Please refer to the file "demo.ipynb" for use case examples.

 ## Usage
 ```python
 from ztf_data import ZtfData
 ztf = ZtfData()